nvim-lualine/lualine.nvim/README.md

       show_filename_only = true, -- shows shortened relative path when false show_modified_status = true -- shows indicator then bufder is modified max_length = vim.o.columns * 2 / 3, -- maximum width of buffers component
-      filetype_names = {
+                                          -- can also be a function that returns value of max_length dynamicaly filetype_names = {
         TelescopePrompt = 'Telescope',
         dashboard = 'Dashboard',